AshleyRoll/HamProjects/psu-crowbar/README.md

 This design is suitable to a power supply up to **30 Amps** at 13.8V, and is designed for standard linear supplies.

-Operation on a switch-mode supply has not been verified, but should work to some extent, however the design relied on the power supply to blow its fuse and it is uncertain what the failure mode behaviour on the SMPS would be.
+Operation on a switch-mode supply has not been verified.

 **IT IS CRITICAL THAT THE POWER SUPPLY HAS A CORRECTY RATED FUSE FITTED FOR SAFE OPERATION**

+**ALWAYS HAVE A SUITABLE FUSE ON THE OUTPUT OF THE POWER SUPPLY BEFORE THE CROWBAR**

 ## Theory of operation